huiwenzh/cell-to-cell-variability-changes-in-ageing/README.md

 **Simulation datasets**

 We simulated *four* datasets with different cell-cell variation at gene levels and different degrees of dropout rate from [splatter](https://bioconductor.org/packages/release/bioc/html/splatter.html).
-We used the parameters from HSC SMARTSeq2 datasets with 400 known highly variable genes.
+We used the parameters from HSC droplet datasets with 400 known highly variable genes.

 ### Normalisation
 **Generic metrics** such as *SD*, *IQR*, *MAD*, *CV*, *FF* requires normalised values as input so that CPM-normalisation was applied to keep consistency.